OceanOutcomes/ocean-outcomes/news/_posts/2022-1-18-sustainable-fisheries-costa-rica-progress-highlights-index.md

 ![Meeting with the fishing association COOPREPOMAR] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/costa-rica-cfip-2021-update-4.png) *Generating a science based understanding of the needs and opportunities for local fishing communities is core to the success of any sustainable fisheries efforts in the region.
-In this photo, members of the fishing association COOPREPOMAR meet with Ocean Outcomes and CI-CR to discuss the progress of the C-FIP action plan.*
+In this photo, members of the fishing association COOPREPOMAR meet with Ocean Outcomes and Conservation International Costa Rica to discuss the progress of the C-FIP action plan.*

 ![Ice machine at the ASOPECUPACHI processing facility on Chira Island] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/costa-rica-cfip-2021-update-5.png)